In Short

 When Could I Use a Unilateral Contract?

 A unilateral contract could be useful for your business in many ways.
 For example, you could create an invitation to tender, which is a good way of getting competing offers.
-Similarly, you could run a promotion through advertising an open offer.
+Similarly, you could run a promotion by advertising an open offer.
 This might include a reward to anyone who collects a certain amount of tokens you give as part of a promotion.

 Key Takeaways